development-images/ubuntu/focal/examples/supervisor-service/README.md

-# Ubuntu Focal with Supervisor
+# Ubuntu Eoan with Supervisor

 This example Dockerfile will allow you to run an Ubuntu container with supervisor to manage services.